caicloud/cyclone/README.md

 You could read the [quick start to start a tour of cyclone.](./docs/quick-start.md)

-### Caicloud.yml Introduction

-When `caicloud.yml` is given, version creation would include what you defined in the configuration file. you could find the [introduction to caicloud.yml](./docs/caicloud-yml-introduction.md) in the documentation.

 ### Developer Guide

 Feel free to hack on cyclone!
 We have [instructions to help you get started contributing.](./docs/developer-guide.md)